 Stage 1 appeals will only be accepted for investigation if they are submitted by a centre.
 We will not accept appeals directly from parents, legal guardians, or candidates.
 However, a centre must be prepared to submit a request on behalf of a parent, legal guardian or candidate even if the centre does not have concerns about the grade awarded.

 This route is for centres who believe that we have not followed our post-results check procedures correctly and that the grade(s) issued are incorrect as a result of this error.

 This service does not involve a review of the candidate’s evidence.

-You can find more information about each of our appeals in the Guidance on post-results checks and appeals for school-assessed grades in the June 2021 series supplement to the Cambridge Handbook (PDF, 159KB) or for Cambridge Pre-U qualifications only, in this version of the supplement (PDF, 182KB).
+You can find more information about each of our appeals in the Guidance on post-results checks and appeals for school-assessed grades in the November 2021 series supplement to the Cambridge Handbook (PDF, 198KB).

-Here are our deadlines for submitting appeals (PDF, 107KB) for the June 2021 series.
-Or for Cambridge Pre-U qualifications, you can find our deadlines here (PDF, 119KB).
+Here are our deadlines for submitting appeals (PDF, 154KB) for the November 2021 series.

 We have produced a factsheet for students and parents (PDF, 1MB) outlining the services we will be offering after results are released.
 This explains the options that are available to your students or their parents if they think a grade is wrong.

 If you would like to use any of our post-results checks or appeals services for the November 2021 series, you should submit your requests through Cambridge International Direct.
 You can find out how in this step-by-step guide (PDF, 2MB).